Iskanderkul Lake and Sarytag: the ultimate travel guide

 After about an hour and a half I reached a small settlement with abandoned huts that I think are for herders herding their sheep.
 I continued a bit more, but as the forest became more dense and it started to rain a bit I decided to return.

-If you were to continue you eventually get to the Dukdon pass and it is possible to reach the Zitmud village homestay near Artush in a challenging 3 day hike if you are self sufficient with a tent, food and proper hiking equipment.
+If you were to continue you eventually get to the Dukdon pass and it is possible to reach the Zitmud village homestay near Artush in a challenging 3 day hike.
+You do need to be self sufficient with a tent, food and proper hiking equipment.

 These are challenging multiple day treks through remote rugged terrains so a guide is recommended.